 Abstract.
 The dynamic inflow effect denotes the unsteady aerodynamic response to fast changes in rotor loading due to a gradual adaption of the wake.
 This does lead to load overshoots.
 The objective of the paper was to increase the understanding of that effect based on pitch step experiments on a 1.8 m diameter model wind turbine, which are performed in the large open jet wind tunnel of ForWind - University of Oldenburg.
-The flow in the rotor plane is measured with a 2D Laser Doppler Anemometer and the dynamic wake induction factor transients in axial and tangential direction are extracted.
-Further, integral load measurements with strain gauges and hot wire measurements in the near and close far wake are performed.
+The flow in the rotor plane is measured with a 2D laser Doppler anemometer, and the dynamic wake induction factor transients in axial and tangential direction are extracted.
+Further, integral load measurements with strain gauges and hotwire measurements in the near and close far wake are performed.
 The results show a clear gradual decay of the axial induction factors after a pitch step, giving the first direct experimental evidence of dynamic inflow due to pitch steps.
 Two engineering models are fitted to the induction factor transients to further investigate the relevant time constants of the dynamic inflow process.
 The radial dependency of the axial induction time constants as well as the dependency on the pitch direction is discussed.
 It is confirmed that the nature of the dynamic inflow decay is better described by two rather than only one time constant.
 The dynamic changes in wake radius are connected to the radial dependency of the axial induction transients.
 In conclusion, the comparative discussion of inductions, wake deployment and loads facilitate an improved physical understanding of the dynamic inflow process for wind turbines.
 Furthermore, these measurements provide a new detailed validation case for dynamic inflow models and other types of simulations.

-15 1 Introduction
+1 Introduction

-Dynamic inflow describes the unsteady response of loads to fast changes in rotor loading, for example, due to fast pitching of the rotor blades or gusts.
+Dynamic inflow describes the unsteady response of loads to fast changes in rotor loading, e.g. due to fast pitching of the rotor blades or gusts.
 This unsteady aerodynamic effect leads to load overshoots due to the inertia of the global flow field, as the axial wake induction in the rotor plane cannot change instantaneously but only gradually to a new equilibrium flow field.

 In addition to the direct impact on the dynamic loading, van Engelen and Hooft (2004) emphasise the need to model these dynamic inflow effects for the pitch controller design to enhance the stability and thus reduce unnecessary fatigue loads with optimised pitching transients, especially near rated operation.
-The dynamic wake behaviour due to load changes is intrinsically considered in higher fidelity approaches as Computational Fluid Dynamics (CFD) and Free Vortex Wake Method (FVWM) simulations, thus modelling the dynamic inflow effect.
-However, engineering models are required to mimic this effect in Blade
+The dynamic wake behaviour due to load changes is intrinsically considered in higher-fidelity approaches as computational fluid dynamics (CFD) and free vortex wake method (FVWM) simulations, thus modelling the dynamic inflow effect.
+However, engineering models are required to mimic this effect in blade element momentum (BEM) theory, which is commonly applied for aeroelastic simulations for the design and certification of wind turbines.
+Well-tuned engineering models help to avoid too conservative predictions of fatigue loads.